 - 1 teaspoon pumpkin pie spice (or more depending on how deep a spice flavor you prefer)

 In a large mixing bowl, combine both flours, oats, both sugars, salt, baking soda, cornstarch, pumpkin pie spice, cinnamon and nutmeg.
 Using a wooden spoon, stir until combined.
-Add egg substitute into the dry mixture and mix until it's somewhat incorporated.
-Next, add pumpkin puree and extracts to the mixture.
+Add egg substitute into the dry mixture and mix until the ingredients are incorporated.
+Next, add the pumpkin puree and extracts to the mixture.
 Stir until everything is combined.

-Prepare your sugar topping by putting a half cup white sugar and teaspoon of pumpkin pie spice in a small bowl and stir so it's combined.
+TOPPING: Mix a half cup of white sugar and teaspoon of pumpkin pie spice in a small bowl and stir so it's combined.

-Use a smallish cookie scoop to scoop balls of cookie dough.
-Roll cookie dough balls in the sugar spice mixture and then place on the prepared baking sheet.
+Use a standard sized cookie scoop to scoop balls of cookie dough.
+Roll cookie dough balls in the sugar-spice topping and then place dough balls on the prepared baking sheet.

-Bake cookies one sheet at a time for 10-minutes depending on desired doneness.
-Let cool on the cookie sheet for 15-minutes before transferring to a wire rack to finish cooling.
+Bake cookies, one sheet at a time, in 350-degree oven for 8-10-minutes.
+Let cookies cool on the cookie sheet for 15-minutes before transferring to a wire rack to finish cooling.

 I baked my cookies for 7-minutes and they were slightly underdone, but they set up after cooling on the cookie sheet.
 They were soft and almost cookie dough like.
 I prefer my cookies underdone, soft and ooey-gooey.
 If you like cookies that are more done or with crispy edges, I suggest baking at least 10-minutes or longer.